AdobeDocs/marketo.en/help/marketo/getting-started/setup/setup-steps.md

    >
    >When the expiration date arrives, the user receives an expiration notification and the account is locked.

-   Select a role and click **Next**.
+   Select a role and click **[!UICONTROL Next]**.
 Standard Users have access to all areas except Admin.

    ![](assets/setup-steps-6.png)